ideal-lab5/Grants-Program/applications/cryptex.md

 #### Data Access/Decryption Rights Delegation

 In this section, we explore several potential ideas that we can implement in order to let the owner of a public key define how access to that public key is defined in terms of the blockchain's state.
 Ultimately, we would like to make both options available.
-For the inital version, for sake of time to get a functional product, we will use **contracts** as gates to data.
+For the inital version, for sake of time to get a functional product, we will use **smart contracts** as gates to data.
 In the future, we will use a more sophisticated and privacy preserving approach with zk SNARKs.
 First, we present our SNARK based idea.
 Then we explain how we can accomplish a similar goal with contracts.

 ##### Future state: Using zk SNARKs
 Now, we propose an extension to the DKG/VSS mechanism above.
 In our new construction, we allow the owner of a society to prepare a ZK SNARK to encode a statement in the blockchain's state, for example, using R1CS to encode a requirement for ownership of some specific NFT, or having a minimum balance, etc. This is a publicly verifiable SNARK.
 Along with the (multi)location if the ciphertext, the encryptor also shares the common reference string (CRS) and the relation used (i.e. the condition in the blockchain's state) to generate the CRS.
 This is then associated with the public key that encrypted it.
 For example, a mapping like: $PK \to (R, \sigma, /ip4/.../QmX99dAd...)$.
 It should be publicly verifiable that an owner 'owns' the public key, but there is no direct mapping between the public key and the society.
 However, the members of the society are still able to determine if the public key belongs to them.